sentryco/SplitViewKit/README.md

 ## Solution:

 1. There is an `Example-project` included in this package, that makes it easier to understand how to work with `NavigationSplitView`
 2. The framework supports providing your own `column-width` calculations.
-Lettin you set your own responsive breakpoints
+Letting you set your own "responsive breakpoints"
-3. The framework supports providing your own navigation UI for the different modes, by reacting to sizeClass, orientation and winSize changes
+3. The framework supports providing your own "navigation-UI" for the different modes, by reacting to sizeClass, orientation and winSize changes

 ## Example: